Treatment Options for HCM

 The goal of hypertrophic cardiomyopathy (HCM) treatment is to relieve symptoms of the condition and, in rare cases, to prevent sudden cardiac death.

-The Chanin T. Mast Center for Hypertrophic Cardiomyopathy offers several different treatment options such as medication, surgery or specialized procedures for HCM and its symptoms.
+Our center for hypertrophic cardiomyopathy offers several different treatment options such as medication, surgery or specialized procedures for HCM and its symptoms.

 Treating HCM with Medication